p2sr/SourceAutoRecord/docs/p2tas.md

 This tool allows to move in an absolute direction defined by an angle in degrees (which corresponds to a look direction for a given yaw angle).

 It takes at most two parameters.
 First parameter is expected to be a number defining an angle of movement as described above.
-The second parameter is an optional input strenght, between 0.0 and 1.0 (default).
+The second parameter is an optional input strength, between 0.0 and 1.0 (default).

 The tool is continuous can be disabled by passing `off` as a parameter.